ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 # Paper 2026 FPGA-deployable Approximate Topological Framework
 Repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."
+The paper builds out the mathematics for deploying ``Feature Assessment Segmented Temporally with Topological Data Analysis (FAST-TDA)'' onto FPGAs.
 This repo includes three main folders:
 * **HLS:** High-Level Synthesis (HLS) implementation used to evaluate FPGA deployment feasibility of the proposed Fast-TDA framework.
 * **code:** MATLAB implementation of the Fast-TDA algorithm and supporting datasets.